-The aim of the reform is to modernise and simplify the legislation to try to reduce conflict, whilst ensuring that the legislation is inclusive and fair, and is consistent and compliant with international standards.
+The aim of the reform is to modernise and simplify the legislation to try to reduce unnecessary conflict, whilst ensuring that the legislation is inclusive and fair, and is consistent and compliant with international standards.
 The current law has been amended and changed over time but never substantially reformed.

-Closes: 28th April 2019
+Closed: 28th April 2019